DavidJoao/itransition-study-guide/README.md

 - Example: If a class OrderProcessor directly depends on PayPalPaymentService, it would be tightly coupled to that payment service.
 By introducing an abstraction (like a PaymentService interface), OrderProcessor can work with any payment service (PayPal, Stripe, etc.) that implements the PaymentService interface.

 ### ISP in SOLID Principles
+---
 he ISP in SOLID stands for the Interface Segregation Principle.
 It means that a class should not be forced to implement interfaces it does not use.
 Instead of having one large interface, it is better to split it into smaller, more specific ones.
 This way, classes only need to implement the methods that are relevant to them.

+---

+### What is ReactJS?
+ReactJS is a JavaScript library developed by Facebook for building user interfaces for singlepage applications.
+Is component-based which allows developers to build encapsulated components that manage their own state and can be used to create complex interfaces.

+- Virtual DOM: React uses a virtual DOM to improve performance.
+When the state of an object changes, React updates the virtual DOM first, then it compares the virtual DOM with a snapshot of the previous DOM state, and finally, it updates the real DOM with only the changes.
+- JSX: React uses JSX, a syntax extension that allows HTML to be written within JavaScript code.
+This makes the code easier to understand and debug.
+- Ecosystem: React has a rich ecosystem with many libraries and tools that complement it, such as Redux for state management and React Router for routing.

+#### useState, useEffect and useContext
+- useState: Manages state in functional components to keep track of a value.
+- useEffect: Performs an action when the component mounts.
+- useContext: Shares data across components without passing props manually.

+#### How do you know when a component is mounted and unmounted?

+A component is mounted when it is first rendered and added to the DOM.

+---
+    import React, { useEffect } from 'react';

+    const MyComponent = () => {
+    useEffect(() => {
+        console.log('Component mounted');
+    }, []); // Empty array ensures this runs only once after the initial render

+    return <div>My Component</div>;
+    };

+    export default MyComponent;
+---

+A component is unmounted when it is removed from the DOM.

+How: Return a cleanup function from the useEffect hook.

+---
+    import React, { useEffect } from 'react';

+    const MyComponent = () => {
+    useEffect(() => {
+        console.log('Component mounted');

+        return () => {
+        console.log('Component unmounted');
+        };
+    }, []); // Empty array ensures this runs only once after the initial render

+    return <div>My Component</div>;
+    };

+    export default MyComponent;
+---

+### What is NextJS?